bartczernicki/Articles/20240128-OptimizeGenerativeAIStrategyEssentialInsightsFromOpenAIAnnouncements/Readme.md

 - Nov '23: $0.001 (-33%)
 - Jan '24: $0.0005 (-50%)

-Basically, the latest GPT-3.5 Turbo model(s) are 4x cheaper than they were just 9 months ago.
+Basically, the latest GPT-3.5 Turbo model(s) are 4x cheaper than they were just 9 months ago!
+In my personal opinion, we are in the early throes of the Generative AI price decline that typically will follow a steep decline follow by a "floor" (logarithmic decreasing function).
+Let's take a look from a similar innovation like "cloud blob storage" and the price decline that had occuredd.
+The figure below showcases the steep price declines across several cloud hyperscalars over several years until prices stabalize very cleanly.

 ## 2) Model Versions Matter